dnorcini/ChicagoCCDSim/README.md

 May 2020

 ## Overview
-This program models energy depositions from various particle types in a silicon CCD.
-Using GEANT-4, a particle physics simulation based on C++ and the ROOT framework, the Chicago CCD Chamber geometry represented includes:
+This program models energy depositions from various particle types in a silicon CCD using GEANT-4, a particle physics simulation based on C++ and the ROOT framework.
+Currently the Chicago CCD chamber (basement) geometry represented in the package includes:

+- vacuum chamber (at coordintes (0,0,0))
+- chamber flanges
+- Kapton flex cable
+- cold head mount
+- cold head
-- add all chamber, CCD geo details here...
+- CCD backing
-- ...
+- CCD base
+- detaild 1kx6k skipper CCD model (active, getting, and dead layers)

-The goal of the program is generate models for various particle interactions in silicon, which can be compared to theoretical predictions.
+The goal of the program is to generate models for various particle interactions in silicon, which can be compared to theoretical predictions.
 This is especially essential for low-energy events (sub-keV) that Skipper CCDs have access to, which are currently not well-modeled or measured.

 This package was created based from Example B1 in the GEANT-4 examples guide (http://geant4.web.cern.ch/geant4/UserDocumentation/Doxygen/examples_doc/html/ExampleB1.html).
 ADD: details about single vs multi threaded, if using special classes like geometry messengers, sensitive detector volues, photon tracking, ....